MTTR-A: Measuring Cognitive Recovery Latency in Multi-Agent Systems: Query Pool

 \section{Query Pool}

 For completeness, the following query pool was used to induce reasoning drift and test recovery reflexes within the LangGraph experimental workflow.
-These orchestration-level queries represent typical coordination, governance, and recovery scenarios observed in agentic systems.
+These orchestration-level queries represent typical coordination, runtime control, and recovery scenarios observed in agentic systems.

 Each query was submitted through the reasoning-drift-recovery cycle defined in Section~\ref{sec:mttra}, ensuring consistent cognitive fault induction and enabling reproducible measurement of recovery latency and MTTR-A dynamics.